SlimeVR/SlimeVR-Docs-Site/src/tools/lime-slimes.md

 - More SLIME!

 ## Github and download link
-You can access more information and get the latest L,i,me updates on [the github repo](https://github.com/Rosdayle/L.i.me-Slimes).
+You can access more information and get the latest L,i,me updates on [the Github repo](https://github.com/Rosdayle/L.i.me-Slimes).

 ## FAQ